joeax/LearnAI-DesigningandArchitectingIntelligentAgents/05-cognitive_services/2_activity.md

 Now that you have a potential architecture, let's build on what you have.

 Using your ADS architecture, brainstorm with your team which services will add value to the bot and _how_ you might implement it.
 Don't be afraid to be creative!
 This is a brainstorming exercise.
-Create a proposal that will be included in your Captsone project at the end, entitled "Phase Two Enhancements".
+Create a proposal that will be included in your Capstone project at the end, entitled "Phase Two Enhancements".

 Back to [README](./readme.md)